justinmeiners/lisp-interpreter/README.md

 ## About

-A single header + source Lisp intepreter, that is closest to the Scheme dialect.
-I wrote this to improve my knowledge of lisp and to make an implementation that is easily embedded into C programs.
+An embeddable lisp interepreter written in C. The lisp dialect is close to Scheme, but is not complete or confined to Scheme.
+I created this while reading SICP to improve my knowledge of lisp and to make an implementation that I can easily embed into my C programs.

 ### Philosophy